-The City of Lethbridge has a Public Art Small Projects Program that is designed to provide Lethbridge and area artists, and local not-for-profit organizations with opportunities to develop and execute innovative public art projects that will engage, enhance, and inform our community.
-A call for new Public Art Small Projects is released every two years or once all projects funded in a previous cycle are completed—whichever comes first.
+The City of Lethbridge enables small public art projects designed to provide Lethbridge and area artists and local organizations with opportunities to engage, enhance, and inform the community.
 Check out the Public Art Small Projects section of the Public Art page for more information about this program.

 The City is bound by certain public sector trade agreements for high-budget Public Art projects.
 In accordance with these trade agreements, the City cannot limit a request for proposals for a piece of Public Art to only local artists.
 While these trade agreements mean that Lethbridge cannot directly award to local artists all of our contracts for high-budget Public Art projects, it also ensures that other municipalities (who adhere to the same trade agreements) must make their opportunities open and available to all artists.
 This means that our local artists, while not receiving preferential treatment for Lethbridge projects, benefit from being able to compete for projects in Lethbridge and across the country.